tikv/community/community-membership.md

 ## Contributor

-- Merged at least 1 PR in TiKV Repo
+- Merged at least 1 PR in any Repo under [TiKV](https://github.com/tikv)